 Where a data-protection impact assessment indicates that processing operations involve a high risk which the controller cannot mitigate by appropriate measures in terms of available technology and costs of implementation, a consultation of the supervisory authority should take place prior to the processing.

-Moreover, a prior consultation may be required under Member States law where the controller carried out a data processing in the public interest including social protection and public health.
+Moreover, a prior consultation may be required under Member States law where the controller carried out data processing in the public interest including social protection and public health.

 In practice, we could think that anyone who is not able to mitigate a high risk to the protection of personal data processed should not start carrying out the data processing.
-Therefore prior consultation should remain very rare outside the scope of specific legal requirement.
+Therefore prior consultation should remain very limited outside the scope of specific legal requirement.